Planck 2013 results. I. Overview of products and scientific results

-The \Planck\ data have been used to provide stringent new constraints on cosmic strings and other defects (see \citep{planck2013-p20}).
-Using CMB power-spectrum forecasts for cosmic strings, we have used the \Planck\ likelihoods to obtain the new limits $G\mu/c^2 < 1.5 \times 10^{-7}$ for Nambu strings and $G\mu/c^2 < 3.2 \times 10^{-7}$ for field theory strings.
-Tighter constraints for joint analysis with high$-\ell$ data are also described, along with results for textures and semi-local strings.
-Complementary non-Gaussian searches using different methodologies also find no evidence for cosmic strings with somewhat weaker constraints.
+The \Planck\ data have been used to provide stringent new constraints on cosmic strings and other defects \citep{planck2013-p20}.
+Using CMB power-spectrum forecasts for cosmic strings, we obtain new limits $G\mu/c^2 < 1.5 \times 10^{-7}$ for Nambu strings and $G\mu/c^2 < 3.2 \times 10^{-7}$ for field theory strings.
+Tighter constraints for joint analysis with high-$\ell$ data are also described, along with results for textures and semi-local strings.
+Complementary non-Gaussian searches using different methodologies also find no evidence for cosmic strings, with somewhat weaker constraints.

-Alternative geometries and non-trivial topologies have also been analyzed (see \citep{planck2013-p19} for more details).
-The Bianchi ${\rm VII}_h$ models, including global rotation and shear, have been constrained, with the vorticity parameter $\omega_0<10^{-9}H_0$ at 95\,\% confidence.
+Alternative geometries and non-trivial topologies have also been analyzed \citep{planck2013-p19}.
+The Bianchi~VII$_{\rm h}$ models, including global rotation and shear, have been constrained, with the vorticity parameter $\omega_0<10^{-9}H_0$ (95\,\% CL).
 Topological models are constrained by the lack of matched circles or other evidence of large-scale correlation signatures, limiting the scale of the fundamental domain to the size of the diameter of the scattering surface in a variety of specific models.